Keith Robinson (environmentalist)

-Life
+Early life

-Robinson was born c.
+Keith Robinson was born c.
 1941 to Lester Beauclerk Robinson (1901–1969) and Helen Matthew Robinson (1910–2002).
+He has a brother, Bruce Robinson.

 He attended the University of California, Davis, graduating with a degree in agronomy and ranch management.

+Career and land ownership

-After college, he served in the US Army before returning to Hawaii, where he initially worked at the Koolau Ranch on Kauaʻi seven years and then operated a commercial fishing vessel on Kauaʻi for another seven years.
+After college, Keith served in the US Army.
+Subsequently, he returned to Hawaii, where he initially worked at the Ko’olau Ranch on Oahu seven years and then operated a commercial fishing vessel on Kauaʻi for another seven years.

-Robinson and his brother Bruce own the approximately 70 sqmi island of Niʻihau in the Hawaiian island chain, which has been in the private possession of their family since their great-great-grandmother Elizabeth McHutchinson Sinclair (1800–1892) purchased it from King Kamehameha V for US$10,000 in gold.
+Robinson and his brother Bruce own the approximately 70 sqmi island of Niʻihau in the Hawaiian island chain, which has been in the private possession of their family since their great-great-grandmother Elizabeth McHutcheson Sinclair (1800–1892) purchased it from King Kamehameha V for US$10,000 in gold.
 He is also the manager of a private botanical garden on the Hawaiian island of Kauaʻi.
-Robinson makes his home on Kauaʻi, but visits Niʻihau at least once per week on average.